 Running a business from home

 Something you may want to consider as a means of keeping costs down when you start your business is whether you could run your business from home.

-Typical home-based business could include freelance and consultancy services, arts and crafts, home baking, hair and beauty and pet car, generally those that have been developed from hobbies.
+A typical home-based business could include freelance and consultancy services, arts and crafts, home baking, hair and beauty and pet care, generally those that have been developed from hobbies.